| Title: | Client Library for SpatioTemporal Asset Catalog |

 the provided search predicates.

-by the server, and the later returns a single doc_collection
+by the server, and the latter returns a single doc_collection

 document that describes a unique collection.

-You can determine how many items will be printed using n
+Call print() to print rstac objects.
+You can determine how many items

 x |